Safeguard Rule, we publish information relating to

 The safeguard baselines table includes facilities that have been issued a baseline determination under the safeguard mechanism.

-Inclusion on this table does not mean a facility will be covered by the safeguard mechanism for 2016–17 or for future financial years.
+Inclusion in this table does not mean a facility will be covered by the safeguard mechanism for 2020–21 or for future financial years.

 Coverage will depend on whether the facility's covered emissions for the relevant financial year exceed the 100,000 tonne carbon dioxide equivalent (CO2-e) safeguard threshold.
 Additionally, in the case of designated generation facilities that are connected to a designated electricity network (grid-connected electricity generators), facilities will only be covered once the sectoral baseline has been exceeded.

 Responsible emitters identified on the safeguard baselines table can keep their emissions down in a number of ways.
 For example, a responsible emitter may

 purchase Australian carbon credit units (ACCUs) and surrender them to offset their emissions, or generate their own ACCUs by

 carrying out a project under the Emissions Reduction Fund.

 Facilities that meet or exceed the safeguard threshold in a financial year from 1 July 2016 onwards, are referred to as designated large facilities for the purposes of the safeguard mechanism.

 The safeguard baselines table was last updated on